-Conjugated linoleic acid (CLA) is found in many dietary products (such as Biosculpt Liquid, Body Success, and GNC Optibolic Body Answers Dietary Formula).
+Conjugated linoleic acid (CLA) is found in many diet products (such as Biosculpt Liquid, Body Success, and GNC Optibolic Body Answers Dietary Formula).
 Possible side effects include risk of diabetes and gallstones.

-Fiber supplements that contain guar gum have caused blockages in the intestines and esophagus (the tube that carries food from your mouth to your stomach).
+Fiber supplements that contain guar gum have caused blockages in the intestines and esophagus, the tube that carries food from your mouth to your stomach and intestines.

 Chitosan is a dietary fiber from shellfish.
 Some products that contain chitosan are Natrol, Chroma Slim, and Enforma.
 People who are allergic to shellfish should not take these supplements.

 Nicolai JP, Lupiani JH, Wolf AJ.
 An integrative approach to obesity.
 In: Rakel D, ed.
 Integrative Medicine.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 38.